 You can also hike and explore the area on your own, but we suggest downloading maps beforehand.
 A popular hike in the area is Paso Desolación for a pretty view of Osorno Volcano and over the lake.
 Plenty of people also come here to just relax on the shores.

 We hopped off the bus at the beautiful Petrohué Lodge and walked towards the lake.
 Before returning to the port area to take a boat ride, we walked north along the shore for a ways to take in the views .
 We definitely recommend the boat because it is cheap, and the views of the lake and surrounding scenery are stunning!
 It costs $6-10 USD for a 30 minute ride around a portion of the lake and you may be able to get a discount for a group.
-In the summer, it may cost a little more than in the winter.
-Aside from the stunning blue water and snowcapped peaks, we also saw an old floating cabin that we thought was pretty unique!
+In the summer, it may cost a little more than it did for us in the winter.
+Aside from the stunning blue water and snowcapped peaks, we also saw an old floating cabin that was pretty unique!

 What to Bring when Visiting Saltos del Petrohué & Lago Todos Los Santos